 77 See PJM, New Services Queue.
 To gather the data found in Appendix A, we filtered the queue for offshore wind projects.
-Upgrade cost information was taken from the most recent interconnection study available for each request (e.g. feasibility study, system impact study, or facilities study).
+Upgrade cost information was taken from the most recent interconnection study available for each request (e.g. feasibility study, system impact study).